 Kalbas’ teams have seen great success against ranked opponents.
-Since 1995 his teams have defeated 46 teams ranked in the Top 10 of the ITA poll, highlighted by a win over No. 1 Duke in 2010, a win over No. 2 and eventual NCAA champion UCLA in 2008 and No. 2 Alabama in the 2014 NCAA quarterfinals.
-Under Kalbas’ direction, 19 of his teams have been ranked in the Top 15 in the country.
+Since 1995 his teams have defeated 42 teams ranked in the Top 10 of the ITA poll, highlighted by a win over No. 1 Duke in 2010, a win over No. 2 and eventual NCAA champion UCLA in 2008, No. 2 Alabama in the 2014 NCAA quarterfinals and second-ranked Florida in the 2015 ITA National Team Indoor semifinals.
+Under Kalbas’ direction, 20 of his teams have been ranked in the Top 15 in the country.

 Kalbas was a four-time Colonial Athletic Association Women’s Tennis Coach of the Year, winning the honor in 1995, 1996, 1999 and 2002.
 He was recognized as the ITA Regional Coach of the Year four times during his tenure at W&M.

 He piloted his William & Mary teams to nine CAA Championships, the most recent being in 2002.
 Kalbas also coached William & Mary to two NCAA quarterfinals appearances.
-Under Kalbas’ direction at William & Mary and Carolina, he has coached a total of 19 All-Americas, the most recent being Carter, Kay, Loeb and Price in 2014.
+Under Kalbas’ direction at William & Mary and Carolina, he has coached a total of 19 All-Americas, the most recent being Carter and Loeb in 2015.

 Carolina continued its impressive run of NCAA success under Kalbas in 2009, with the team earning a bid as well as several individuals making the field.
 As a team, the Tar Heels defeated Georgia State before falling to ACC-rival Clemson in the second round.
 Individually, Marand and Tsang both earned singles bids, while Marand and Grabinski were joined in the doubles field by Tsang and senior Austin Smith.
 Marand advanced to the national quarterfinals, becoming just the third Tar Heel to reach the final eight in program history.